 Add another late fee: adds another late fee schedule for you to configure.

-Specify which accounts to charge late fees on: By default, only lease charges to the revenue account set as your default Rental Income account will incur late fees.
+Specify Accounts Late Fees Charge: Charge late fees for outstanding balances only on specific accounts.
 (Learn about your Default Account settings using this article.)
 If you want to charge late fees when there are outstanding balances on other accounts, select these income accounts here.

-If this lease is currently active, click the Active button and upload a copy of your signed lease for secure storage if you’d like.
+If this lease is currently active, click the Signed button and upload a copy of your signed lease for secure storage if you’d like.

 View and edit your leases by going to Leasing and selecting Active Leases to see your current leases.
 To view and update leases you created in a draft status, choose Draft Leases.